dgodovich/personal_logseq/pages/Genetic and physical determinations of chromosomal segments in Escherichia coli.md

 				- Genetic character linearly arranged on the *Hfr* chromosome penetrate in a specific order and always in the same way, starting from O (origin)
 				- Interruption of mating doesn't stop anything that already made it from being integrated
 				- Spontaneous breaks happen, so you normally don't get the whole chromosome transferred
-			- 3. Recombination, *Hfr* fragment integrates
+			- 3. Recombination: *Hfr* fragment integrates
-			- 4. Expression, now that F- has it, it makes protein
+			- 4. Expression: now that F- has it, it makes protein
-		- Things further on the chromosome are slower to integrate and less likely
+		- Things further on the chromosome are slower to integrate and less likely to be found in a recombinant
 	- The mating system of *E. coli* K-12
 		- Comparing *Hfr* and F+ - what's the difference?
 			- Effective contacts are the same